 Phase1: Network and Team Formation

-Attend the network event being organized between CIA Design and CWRU EECS Departments, introduce yourself and join a team that will work on this challenge
+Attend the network event being organized between CIA Design and CWRU EECS Departments, introduce yourself and join a team that will work on this challenge.
+We will introduce Stanford’s d.School rapid prototyping method here, to prepare for the next phase.

 Phase 2: Discovery and Empathy Phase